lnfc0218/el2310/MATLAB_Project/README.md

-# Explanations of the structure & How to run the code.
+# Explanations of the structure & How to run the code

 ## Folders